puls369ar/kili-kia/README.md

 # kili-kia
 In this repo I'll assemble all the details about initialization of my marketing/sponsorhsip project where I am trying to be funded for my Kilimanjaro Climbing.
+Here is presented PPT Plan and concept, also my marathon training schedule and notes and insights for Trek running.

 # PPT Motto